-Refreshing, packed with whole foods, a little booze and a touch of sugar, this white rum cocktail is simple to make.
-Have a taste of the tropics with this Fresh Pina Colada! vegan + gluten free *this post was updated with new photos, text and added recipe notes.
+Refreshing, packed with whole foods, a little booze and a touch of sugar, this white rum cocktail is my best Pina Colada recipe!
+Have a taste of the tropics with this homemade Pina Colada! vegan + gluten free *this post was updated with new photos, text and added recipe notes.

 While traveling in Costa Rica we passed miles and miles of monocultured pineapple.
 I’d never seen so many pineapples.
 While beautiful pineapple plants were perfectly planted in symmetrical rows, the land itself looked sterile.
 No more forests, not a weed in sight…